andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

 Julia code looks very much like Python code, except of
 * there are no colons,
 * whitespaces have no meaning; blocks end with an `end`,
-* sometimes types should be given explicitly.
+* sometimes types should be given explicitly (for performance and explicit polymorphism).

-However Julia a typed language with all advantages; and code is run-time-compiled only once, with consequences:
+However, Julia is a typed language with all advantages; and code is run-time-compiled only once, with consequences:
 * If a function is called for the first time, there is a time lack, because the compiler must finish his work before the actual code is executed.
-* Future function calls will use the compiled program, making Julia code execute as fast as compiled C-code!
+* Future function calls will use the compiled machine code, making Julia code execute as fast as compiled c-code!

 ## Installation

 ### Installation of the framework

-The framework is installed, by adding the app `ADoSnipsHermesQnD` to an Snips assistant.
+The framework is installed, by adding the app `ADoSnipsHermesQnD` to a Snips assistant.
 This will install the library and general `SwitchOnOff` intent.

 It is a good idea to install the template skill in addition.
 The skill is fully functional and can be used to explore the framework.

-MQTT communication is performed via the `Eclipse modquitto`, therefore this must be installed.
+MQTT communication is performed via `Eclipse modquitto`, therefore this must be installed, too.
 On a Raspberry Pi the packages `mosquitto` and `mosquitto-clients` are needed:

 ```sh